 Twice during the program, S.J.D. candidates are required to present their dissertation work at the S.J.D.
-Colloquium, a gathering of S.J.D. candidates, members of the Committee on Graduate Studies, the presenter’s primary supervisor, and other faculty members (including, among others, those invited by the candidate).
+Colloquium, a gathering of S.J.D. candidates, members of the Committee on Graduate Studies, the presenter’s principal supervisor, and other faculty members (including, among others, those invited by the candidate).
 The S.J.D.
-Colloquium Series is facilitated by a faculty member or a senior member of the Graduate Program administration and meets weekly.
+Colloquium Series is facilitated by a faculty member or a senior member of the Graduate Program administration.

 The first presentation must take place after completion of the oral examination, and by no later than the 28th month from the beginning of S.J.D. studies (which for most candidates would mean by December of the third year) or 12 months from the completion of the oral examination, whichever is earlier.
 At this stage, the expectation is that S.J.D. candidates will present selected themes of their work in progress, whether research findings, methodological considerations, or some additional challenges of their doctoral projects.
 Final conclusions or exhaustive expositions on the dissertation are not encouraged.
 The presentation should last for no more than 20 minutes, and will be followed by a question and answer period.

-The second presentation must be completed prior to graduation and may, though it need not, take place in the last year of study.
-It is a formal presentation of the completed dissertation (or, in certain circumstances, a paper-in-progress not necessarily related to the dissertation) to academic colleagues, similar in form to a job talk or conference paper.
+The second presentation must be completed prior to graduation and may take place anytime during the last year of study (preferably well before the dissertation is finalized so that the student can benefit from feedback given at the Colloquium).
+It is a formal presentation of the completed dissertation (or, in certain circumstances, a paper emanating from the dissertation research) to academic colleagues, similar in form to a job talk or conference paper.
 The presentation should last for no more than 20 minutes, and will be followed by a question and answer period.

 For presenters of the First Colloquium, a dissertation prospectus or written abstract, which includes a brief overview of the candidate’s work along with a summary of the presentation, must be submitted to the Graduate Program no later than two weeks prior to the scheduled event.
-For presenters of the Second Colloquium, a chapter of the dissertation (or a paper-in-progress not necessarily related to the dissertation), accompanied by an abstract or précis, must be submitted to the Graduate Program no later than two weeks prior to the scheduled event.
+For presenters of the Second Colloquium, a chapter of the dissertation (or a paper emanating from the dissertation research), accompanied by an abstract or précis, must be submitted to the Graduate Program no later than two weeks prior to the scheduled event.
 These documents will be distributed to other Colloquium participants one week prior to the scheduled events.
-In all cases, the abstract or précis, which should be approximately five pages, and no more than seven pages in length, is designed to encourage thoughtful and grounded exchange during the presentations.
+In all cases, the abstract or précis, which should be no more than seven pages in length, is designed to encourage thoughtful and grounded exchange during the presentations.

 The schedule for presentations is made at the beginning of each academic year.
 In order to ensure that graduating students are able to present at the appropriate stage of their work, Colloquium presentations in April and early May of each year are reserved for students expecting to graduate in May.
 Subject to the timeline described above, the Graduate Program will assign each candidate a date for the First Colloquium following completion of the oral examination.
 Students for whom the longest time has elapsed since their oral exams will be required to present their first colloquia before other candidates.
 It is the responsibility of the S.J.D. candidate to schedule a Second Colloquium date before the appropriate deadline.